AbdullahBinAfif/CrossDomain-Energy-Forecasting/README.md

 Acknowledgements
 Dataset provided by ASHRAE and hosted by Kaggle.

-Academic supervision provided by the School of Computing / Department of Data Science at [Your University Name].
+Academic supervision provided by the School of Computing / Department of Data Science at Newcastle University.